ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/099000 Painting and Coating.md

    1. Interior Gypsum Board
    1. 7
 1. 3.4 Preparation

-## General

-:
+	 1. General:
 	1. Verify that atmosphere in area where painting is to take place is within paint manufacturer's acceptable temperature, humidity and sun exposure limits.
 		1. Provide temporary heating, shade and/or dehumidification as required to bring area within acceptable limits.
 			1. Provide temporary dehumidification equipment properly sized to maintain humidity levels required by paint manufacturer.
 			2. Provide clean heat with heat exchanger type equipment sufficient in size to maintain temperature on a 24 HR basis.
 			1. Vent exhaust gases to exterior environment.
 			2. No exhaust gases shall be allowed to vent into the space being painted or any adjacent space.
 	2. Prepare surfaces to be painted in accordance with coating manufacturer's instructions and this Specification Section unless noted otherwise in this Specification Section.
 		1. Where discrepancy between coating manufacturer's instructions and this Specification Section exists, the more stringent preparation shall be provided unless approved otherwise, in writing, by the Engineer.
 	3. Remove all dust, grease, oil, compounds, dirt and other foreign matter which would prevent bonding of coating to surface.